 - Student Academic Services maintains a Campus Tutoring Resource List, which is updated each quarter.

 - For first-year, transfer, and continuing engineering students, the Multicultural Engineering Program offers advising, tutoring, mentoring, workshops, scholarships, a study lounge, and other programs.
-To apply to be in the MEP, join their email list and send an email to email@example.com.
+To apply to be in the MEP, send an email to email@example.com.